SonarSource/sonarqube-quality-gate-action/README.md

        SONAR_TOKEN: ${{ secrets.SONAR_TOKEN }}

 ```

-In case you are using Maven or Gradle scanner in your repository, you should alter the location of the report metadata file by using the optional `scanMetadataReportFile` input.
+When using this action with [sonarsource/sonarqube-scan](https://github.com/SonarSource/sonarqube-scan-action) action or with [C/C++ code analysis](https://docs.sonarqube.org/latest/analysis/languages/cfamily/) you don't have to provide `scanMetadataReportFile` input, otherwise you should alter the location of it.

-Typically, report metadata file will be located in:
+Typically, report metadata file for different scanners can vary and can be located in:
 - `target/sonar/report-task.txt` for Maven projects
 - `build/sonar/report-task.txt` for Gradle projects
+- `.sonarqube/out/.sonar/report-task.txt` for .NET projects

 Example usage:
 ```yaml